-Outsourcing is very widely used by regulated entities, in particular due to technological innovation, the need for flexible and agile business models and the opportunity to leverage broader group resources and expertise.
+Outsourcing is very widely used by regulated firms in Ireland, in particular due to technological innovation, the need for flexible and agile business models and the opportunity to leverage broader group resources and expertise.

-The CBI has long viewed the management of outsourcing risks by regulated entities as key from a prudential and conduct perspective, and as being closely linked to two of the five priority themes in its Strategic Plan 2019-2021: 'Strengthening Resilience' and 'Strengthening Consumer Protection'.
+The CBI has long viewed the management of outsourcing risks by regulated firms as key from a prudential and conduct perspective, and as being closely linked to two of the five priority themes in its Strategic Plan 2019-2021: 'Strengthening Resilience' and 'Strengthening Consumer Protection'.